 Domain WHOIS record

 Registrant (Name, Address, email address).
-Use - identification, information and intelligence gathering etc
+Use - identification, information and intelligence gathering

 Creation date, renewal date, last updated date, expiry date.
 Use - is it recently registered (maybe a DGA etc) ; Is it a long time registered / historic domain - if so perform a WHOIS history check on it to look at identifying the registrant...before they changed over to a privacy/proxy registrar to hide their details